-- 18. The overall medium-high risk rating for the foreign exchange sector reflects the size of the sector, its ease of access, and its provision of a number of higher risk products and services.
-This sector has overlaps with the money remittance sector and is vulnerable to a number of ML/TF factors and may present an attractive avenue for ML/TF. - 19.
-The overall medium-high risk rating for payment providers reflects the relatively unknown nature and scale of ML/TF vulnerabilities associated with this sector.
-However, recognised risks exist in relation to anonymity, new technology and evolving products. - 20.
-The overall medium-high risk rating for casinos is consistent with the characteristics of the industry in the absence of AML/CFT controls.
-Casinos are vulnerable to a number of ML/TF factors and have been highlighted internationally and domestically as being vulnerable to ML/TF activities. - 21.
+- 20. The overall medium-high risk rating for payment providers reflects the relatively unknown nature and scale of ML/TF vulnerabilities associated with this sector.
+However, recognised risks exist in relation to anonymity, new technology and products and the potential for cross border movement of funds. - 21.
 The overall medium risk rating for non-bank non-deposit taking lenders reflects the large size of the sector, its ease of access and the number and the types of customers.
 While the sector does have higher risk products and services, these are relatively small in number and represent lower value transactions. - 22.
 The overall medium risk rating for the non-bank credit cards sector reflects the smaller size and relatively limited products and services it provides.
 However, these products and services are widely available, easy to access and vulnerable to a number of highrisk ML/TF activities and industry-specific risk factors.
 The sector has been highlighted internationally and domestically as being vulnerable to ML/TF activities. - 23.
 The overall medium risk rating for the stored value cards sector reflects the smaller size and relatively limited products and services covered by the Act.
 However, the sector widely spread and easy to access is vulnerable to a number of high-risk ML/TF activities and industry-specific risk factors.
-The sector has been highlighted internationally and domestically as being vulnerable to ML/TF activities.
+The sector has been highlighted internationally and domestically as being vulnerable to ML/TF activities. - 24.
+The overall medium risk rating for the cash transport sector reflects the intrinsic ML/TF risk around cash, cash intensive businesses and the ability to move large amounts of funds, potentially across borders.
+However, the risk is slightly offset by the sectors small size and relatively limited products and services. - 25.
+The overall high risk rating for the virtual asset service provider sector reflects the myriad vulnerabilities this sub-sector faces.
+These include ease of access, anonymity and beneficial ownership issues, the role it plays in cross-border payments and prior association with organised crime.

-- 24. The overall medium risk rating for the cash transport sector reflects the intrinsic ML/TF risk around cash, cash intensive businesses and the ability to move large amounts of funds, potentially across borders.
-However, the risk is offset by the sectors small size and relatively limited products and services. - 25.
-The overall low risk ratings for the remaining sectors reflect a variety of lower risk factors and vulnerabilities.
+26. The overall low risk ratings for the remaining sectors reflect a variety of lower risk factors and vulnerabilities.
 These include small size, low levels of accessibility, low transactional value, volume and velocity, restricted exposure to higher risk customers and inherent difficulty as a method of ML/TF.